kahunalu/pwnbin/README.md

   	-m <integer>, Run for number of matches.
     -c <filepath>, Mail server configuration file (see mail.conf) -e <email1>,<email2>...
 Mail alerts recipients
+    -w <time in seconds>, Main loop wait time
+    -s, Use selenium to emulate web browser and avoid 403. chromedriver must be in your PATH, see https://sites.google.com/a/chromium.org/chromedriver/.
+For Raspberry Pi: Download and install armv7l version from https://github.com/electron/electron/releases/.
+    -v, Use virtual display.
+Implies -s.
+Require Xvbf, see https://stackoverflow.com/questions/21665914/installing-and-configuring-xvfb.

 ## Install PwnBin as a linux service (systemctl)